AuPtZ/BenchmarkSS/www/info_Q2.md

 #### Details of each step
-**Pharmacotranscriptomic dataset (PTD)**, originally sourced from LINCS L1000 (GSE92742), is presented in an n × m matrix where n represents the drug names and m denotes a list of gene symbols along with their corresponding log2FC values.
+**Pharmacotranscriptomic dataset**, originally sourced from LINCS L1000 (GSE92742), is presented in an n × m matrix where n represents the drug names and m denotes a list of gene symbols along with their corresponding log2FC values.
-The SSP incorporates PTDs encompassing nine tumor cell lines across various concentrations and treatment durations.
+The SSP incorporates pharmacotranscriptomic datasets encompassing nine tumor cell lines across various concentrations and treatment durations.
-Generally, it is advisable for users to select a PTD rich in drugs and closely related to the cancer of interest.
-PTDs obtained at 6 hours with 10μM or at 24 hours with 10μM are commonly recommended.
+Generally, it is advisable for users to select a pharmacotranscriptomic dataset rich in drugs and closely related to the cancer of interest. pharmacotranscriptomic datasets obtained at 6 hours with 10μM or at 24 hours with 10μM are commonly recommended.
 Utilizing multiple datasets is also recommended for users to enhance the reliability of the outcomes.
-Drugs that are consistently ranked highly across different concentrations and treatment durations within PTDs have a higher likelihood of being effective.
+Drugs that are consistently ranked highly across different concentrations and treatment durations within pharmacotranscriptomic datasets have a higher likelihood of being effective.

-**A oncogenic signature (OGS)** is a gene list header with **Gene** and **Log2FC**.
+**A oncogenic signature** is a gene list header with **Gene** and **Log2FC**.
 It typically consists of differentially expressed genes derived from sequencing samples of cell or animal experiments, or patient cohorts, such as GEO, TCGA and ICGC.
 The oncogenic signature should contain **at least 10 genes exhibiting a log2FC > 0 and 10 genes exhibiting a log2FC < 0**.
 Notably, the genes provided by user should be in the format of gene symbol and are **statistically significant (adjust p-value < 0.05 or FDR < 0.05)**, ensuring the significance of further analysis.

 <div style="padding: 10px; text-align: center;">
 <img src="imgbm1.2.png" width = "30%" height = "30%" />
 </div>

-Should your OGS contain genes formatted with alternative identifiers (such as EntrezID, Ensembl, UniProt, Gene name, etc.), proceed to the Converter page for the necessary conversion.
+Should your oncogenic signature contain genes formatted with alternative identifiers (such as EntrezID, Ensembl, UniProt, Gene name, etc.), proceed to the Converter page for the necessary conversion.

 <div style="padding: 10px; text-align: center;">
 <img src="imgbm1.3.png" width = "50%" height = "50%" />